18F/api-standards/README.md

 * 500 - Internal Server Error

-## Versions
+## Versioning

 [TBD pending discussion in [#5](https://github.com/18F/api-standards/issues/5)].

 ## Pagination

-If pagination is required to navigate datasets, use the method that makes the most sense for your data.
+If pagination is required to navigate datasets, use the method that makes the most sense for the API's data.

 Common patterns: